Collaboration is Key to Making Progress

 Our Research: From Benchside to Bedside

-At the IU Simon Cancer Center, physician and scientific investigators are working closely together to target clinical problems to be addressed in the lab and speed the translation of promising laboratory research into new treatments.
+At the IU Simon Comprehensive Cancer Center, physician and scientific investigators are working closely together to target clinical problems to be addressed in the lab and speed the translation of promising laboratory research into new treatments.
 Research leads to progress against many types of cancer — including better ways to prevent, detect and treat the disease, a lower chance of death and improved quality of life.
-Through research at the IU Simon Cancer Center, progress is possible and knowledge about the disease keeps increasing.
+Through research at the IU Simon Comprehensive Cancer Center, progress is possible and knowledge about the disease keeps increasing.

-As members of the IU Simon Cancer Center, researchers have access to our shared facilities at reduced rates, and most importantly, they have the opportunity to form new collaborations with other cancer researchers.
+As members of the IU Simon Comprehensive Cancer Center, researchers have access to our shared facilities at reduced rates, and most importantly, they have the opportunity to form new collaborations with other cancer researchers.
 Explore our research programs.